MirrorsAndMisdirections/FastFlowTransform/docs/Incremental.md

 * For the **first run**, same as full refresh: `create_table_as`.
 * For **later runs**:

-  * The SELECT produces a *delta* frame with new/updated rows.
+  * The SELECT (or delta query, see below) produces a *delta* frame with new/updated rows.
   * Executor tries `incremental_merge(relation, select_sql, unique_key)`.

 Engine-specific behaviour: